Teen charged in fatal shooting of Detroit-area man who sought to expose sexual predators

 Oakland County Prosecutor Karen McDonald announced the charges of homicide, carrying a concealed weapon and using a firearm during a felony.
 There is no evidence that the shooting was related to any “sting” operation being conducted by Robert Wayne Lee II, McDonald’s office said Thursday.

-Man who sought to expose sexual predators fatally shot during argument in Detroit-area restaurant

-Lee, 40, was shot in September 2023 at a restaurant in Pontiac, northwest of Detroit.
-Surveillance video shows Lee entering the restaurant and approaching a booth where the suspect and his 18-year-old friend were seated, McDonald’s office said in a release.
+Lee, 40, was shot in September 2023 at a restaurant in Pontiac.
+Surveillance video shows Lee entering the restaurant and approaching a booth where the suspect and his 18-year-old friend were seated, McDonald's office said in a release.

 Lee began fighting with the 18-year-old and the suspect, 16 at the time, was seen firing several shots at Lee.
 Both teenagers fled the restaurant, but later were arrested.
 Lee died at a hospital.